2024294/Real-time-dangerous-animal-detection-YoloV8/README.md

 Real-time dangerous animal detection system using YOLOv8, deep learning, and big data processing with PySpark for public safety applications.
 # Real-Time Dangerous Animal Detection Using YOLOv8

+## Pipeline Overview

+Data collection, preprocessing, filtering, and augmentation were performed in the notebooks located in the `notebooks/` directory.

+The main YOLOv8 training and detection pipeline is implemented in `dangerous_animal_detection_yolov8.ipynb`.

 This project presents a **real-time dangerous animal detection system** designed to improve public safety in environments such as parks, recreational areas, and other high-traffic public spaces.